Submarine Telegraph Company: First working undersea cable

 The Bretts managed to renew their concession with a new date for establishing communication of October 1851.
 The company was reformed as the Submarine Telegraph Company in order to raise new capital.
 The largest investor was railway engineer Thomas Russell Crampton, who was put in charge of ordering the new cable.
 Crampton specified a much improved cable.
 The core of the new cable, again made by the Gutta Percha Company, was to have four conductors, substantially increasing the potential traffic, and insulated with gutta-percha as before.
 However, the four separate insulated conductors were not laid into a single cable by the Gutta Percha Company.
 This task was given to a wire-rope making company, Wilkins and Wetherly, who armoured the cable with an outer layer of helically laid iron wires.
 Production was halted for a time due to a dispute with R.S.
 Newall and Company of Gateshead.
 Newall had a patent for manufacturing wire rope with a soft core to make it more flexible, and claimed that this submarine cable breached that patent.
 The issue was resolved by allowing Newall to take over production of the cable at Wilkins and Wetherly's Wapping premises.

 The completed cable was 25 nmi long, far longer and heavier than anything the rope makers had previously manufactured, and there was some difficulty getting the cable out of the Wapping premises.
 There was no easy access and the adjacent business refused permission to cross their property, thinking that electrical apparatus would invalidate their fire insurance.
-However, a neighbouring business granted access, but the cable still had to be manually hauled to a wharf on the Thames.
+However, a neighbouring business granted access, but the cable still had to be manually hauled to a wharf on the River Thames.
 This was a difficult task which had to frequently be halted to tie back protruding broken iron wires.
-At the Thames, the cable was loaded on to the Blazer, a hulk loaned to the Submarine Telegraph Company by the government.
+At the River Thames, the cable was loaded on to the Blazer, a hulk loaned to the Submarine Telegraph Company by the government.